ansible/ansible/docs/docsite/rst/roadmap/ROADMAP_2_5.rst

   - ec2_instance
   - ec2_vpc: Allow the addition of secondary IPv4 CIDRS to existing VPCs.
-  - AWS Network Load Balancer support (NLB module, ASG support, etc)
+  - AWS Network Load Balancer support (NLB module, ASG support, and so on)
   - rds_instance

 Azure